pschool-in/curriculum/content/science/environment-2.md

 A worm eats grass and leaves.
 A grasshopper eats worms.
-Birds eat Grasshoppers.They are all connected.
+Birds eat grasshoppers.They are all connected.
 One component is food for the next one.
 That is why we say that they form a chain.
 Such a chain is called a food chain.
 Each of these components is a link in a food chain.